The Role of the Special Educational Needs Co-ordinator (SENCo) or Inclusion Officer

 - liaising with the relevant Designated Teacher where a looked after pupil has SEN

 - advising on the graduated approach to providing SEN support

 - advising on the deployment of the school’s delegated budget and other resources to meet pupils’ needs effectively

-- liaising with parents of pupils with SEN
+- liaising with parents of pupils with SEND

 - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies